Close

 Understanding the Role of the Casualty Assistance Officer

-In its effort to ensure that military families have support in their time of need when a service member is declared deceased, whereabouts unknown or missing, the Department of Defense’s Casualty Assistance Program assigns a dedicated casualty assistance officer to advise and assist the primary next of kin.
+To ensure that military families have support when a service member is declared deceased, missing or whereabouts unknown, the Defense Department’s Casualty Assistance program assigns a dedicated casualty assistance officer to advise and assist the primary next of kin.
+Separate assistance officers will also be assigned to the parents of married service members, who are considered the secondary next of kin, if they are not the primary.

 How to Access Your OSBRs